silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

    ```
    {: screen}

-5. Verify that you can access one of the virtual server instances behind your {{site.data.keyword.Bluemix_notm}} load balancer.
-To test access via the load balancer, the Terraform sample configuration deploys a sample Apache web server on the virtual servers by using CloudInit.
+5. Verify that you can access one of the classic virtual server instances behind your {{site.data.keyword.Bluemix_notm}} classic load balancer.
+To test access via the classic load balancer, the Terraform sample configuration deploys a sample Apache web server on the classic virtual servers by using CloudInit.
 This Apache web server is accessible by using any of the public IP addresses for your load balancer that were returned in the previous step.
    ```
    curl <lb_ip_address>
    ```